cn-uofbasel/p2p-basel/index.markdown

   6. "Quaul: a local-first P2P mesh communication app" by Mathias
   7. "Uncensorability" by Osman Bicer
   8. "Personal Replication" by Christian Tschudin
+  9. "The human factor in immutable Linux distributions" by Pierre-Étienne Meunier

 ### Detailed Schedule